typicode/lodash-id/README.md

 <script src="underscore.db.js" type="text/javascript"></script>
 ```

-Underscore.db is compatible with Lo-Dash, just replace `underscore` with `lodash`
+To use Underscore.db with Lo-Dash, just replace `underscore` with `lodash`

 ## API

-Database example:
+The following database object is used in API examples.

 ```javascript
 var db = {